Flyrell/axios-auth-refresh/README.md

 The interceptors will then be bound onto the axios instance, and the specified logic will be run whenever a [401 (Unauthorized)](https://httpstatuses.com/401) status code is returned from a server (or any other status code you provide in options).
 All the new requests created while the refreshAuthLogic has been processing will be bound onto the
 Promise returned from the refreshAuthLogic function.
-This means that the requests will be resolved when a new access token has been fetched or when the refreshing logic faleid.
+This means that the requests will be resolved when a new access token has been fetched or when the refreshing logic failed.

 ```javascript
 import axios from 'axios';